 In addition, if you have anyone in your group who fears birds, this is not the place to eat.
 The outdoor seating area had a LOT of birds milling around looking for crumbs.
 It was not the relaxing, refreshing meal we had hoped for.

 Lastly, our meal at the Sci-Fi Dine-In Theater Restaurant was not great.
 We were rather looking forward to going to this restaurant set up like a drive-in movie.
 The theme of this restaurant and the details were amazing.

 However, it missed the mark with the sci-fi movie clips that played.
-We had two kids with us (ages 9 and 4) and they both were either scared of what was on the movie screen or just plain not interested.
+Our kids (under 9) were either scared of what was on the movie screen or just plain not interested.

 In addition, our meal took forever.
 We literally watched the same sci-fi clips for 3 loops.
 I was thankful that we hadn’t planned any fastpasses around this meal, because we would have missed our time slots.
 Service was exceedingly slow, which is a problem when you are at Disney where every moment counts.
 And once our food FINALLY arrived, it wasn’t worth the wait.

 Once you decide which park you will be at each day, I would recommend that you go ahead and make meal reservations.
 Disney Restaurant reservations can disappear quickly, so if you have specific restaurants in mind, you should definitely grab reservations as soon as possible.

 If you are looking for a great resource for ALL of the updated gluten free menus for Disney visit Gluten Free and Dairy Free at Disney World.
 To make reservations be sure to visit the Walt Disney World website.